Seeed-Studio/ModelAssistant/docs/deploy/grove/mask_detection.md

 - Download the pre-trained model from our [Model Zoo](https://github.com/Seeed-Studio/sscma-model-zoo).

-- Refer to [Training - FOMO Models](../../tutorials/training/fomo.md) to train the FOMO model and get the model weights using PyTorch and [SenseCraft Model Assistant](https://github.com/Seeed-Studio/SSCMA)  by yourself.
+- Refer to [Training - FOMO Models](../../tutorials/training/fomo.md) to train the FOMO model and get the model weights using PyTorch and [SSCMA](https://github.com/Seeed-Studio/SSCMA)  by yourself.

 ## Export Model